-Port Status Page Type 100BASE-TX displays for Fast Ethernet ports and 1000BASE-TX displays for Gigabit Ethernet ports Link Shows link status; Up means the link is up and Down means that the link is down.
+Port Status Page 100BASE-TX displays for Fast Ethernet copper ports Type 1000BASE-TX displays for Gigabit Ethernet Copper ports 1000BASE-X displays for Gigabit Fiber Ports Link Shows link status; Up means the link is up and Down means that the link is down.
 State Shows the port state.
 If the state is enabled it displays Enable .
 If the port is disabled or shutdown, it displays Disable .
 Speed/Duplex Current working status of the port.
 Flow Control The state of the flow control.
+Scan All Click the Scan All button to scan for all SFPs.